Zainl29/Machine-Learning-Project/README.md

 - The decision tree model is defined to have a maximum depth of 10, to control how many splits take place from the root node to the leaf node, to prevent ‘overfitting’, leading to inaccurate predictions for the test set

-- There is a class imbalance for variable ‘y’, which is handled here through the ‘class_weight’ parameter
+- There is a class imbalance for variable ‘y’, which is handled through the ‘class_weight’ parameter

 ## Results: